Mike-Gough/raml-enforcer/README.md

   node raml-enforcer.js <main-raml-file-path>
   ```

-## Linting Options
+## Configuration
-RAML Enforcer allows you to pass arguments to the command line to change the rules it will apply when *Linting* your RAML.
-Below is a brief description of the arguments and their purpose:
+RAML Enforcer allows you to pass *Linting options* as arguments to the command line to change the rules it will apply.
+Below is a brief description of the available arguments and their purpose:

 | Argument                                   | Description                                                                          |
 |--------------------------------------------|--------------------------------------------------------------------------------------|